EBiSC/ebisc_deployment/docs/ssh.md

 You will need ssh keys set up.
 There are no passwords.
 Add your ssh key to the file [group_vars/all.yml](../group_vars/all.yml) in this repo.
 Then run the ansible playbooks to copy the keys to each VM.

 Actually, you'll need to find a friend who has ssh keys already set up and ask them to run the playbooks for you.
+Running the playbook will make sure your ssh key gets added to /home/core/.ssh/authorized_keys.d/ansible on the remote host.